Anonymous-techP/TipAD/README.md

 Download [TSB-AD-M.zip](https://www.thedatum.org/datasets/TSB-AD-M.zip) and unzip it into `data/`, giving `data/TSB-AD-M/`.

-> If this link doesn't work, the same link is published on the official [TSB-AD repository], check there for the current download location.
+> If this link doesn't work, the same link is published on the official TSB-AD repository, check there for the current download location.

 ## Setup